-- Performed an overall assessment of the ECL provision levels by stage to determine if they were reasonable considering the Bank's portfolio, risk profile, credit risk management practices and the macroeconomic environment. - Tested a sample of loans to independently review the borrower's financial performance and ability to meet loan repayments and assess the appropriateness of the credit rating assigned by management, taking into consideration the impact of COVID-19 on the repayment capabilities of the sampled borrowers. - Challenged the criteria used to allocate an asset to stage 1, 2 or 3 in accordance with IFRS 9 and tested a sample of assets in stage 1, 2 and 3 to verify that they were allocated to the appropriate stage (comprising the determination of significant increase in credit risk and the identification of defaulted exposures), taking cognisance of the potential postponement in timing of defaults due to government support programmes and measures. - Tested the completeness and accuracy of the critical data, extracted from the underlying systems, that is utilised within the models for the purposes of the year end ECL - Risk based testing of models, including independent re-build of certain assumptions.
-We tested the assumptions, reflecting management's view of potential future economic developments, into the ECL estimates.
-A number of macroeconomic scenarios based on the selected macroeconomic variables are considered to capture non-linearity across credit portfolios.
-The complexity attributable to this factor requires management to develop multiple macroeconomic scenarios involving the use of significant judgements.
+- Performed an overall assessment of the ECL provision levels by stage to determine if they were reasonable considering the Bank's portfolio, risk profile, credit risk management practices and the macro-economic environment. - Tested a sample of loans to independently review the borrower's financial performance and ability to meet loan repayments and assess the appropriateness of the credit rating assigned by management, taking into consideration the impact of COVID-19 on the repayment capabilities of the sampled borrowers.

+Challenged the criteria used to allocate an asset to stage 1, 2 or 3 in accordance with IFRS 9 and tested a sample of assets in stage 1, 2 and 3 to verify that they were allocated to the appropriate stage (comprising the determination of significant increase in credit risk and the identification of defaulted exposures), taking cognisance of the potential postponement in timing of defaults due to government support programmes and measures.

+approved moratoria on the basis of quantitative and qualitative characteristics to enable the identification of significant increase in credit risk (SICR) or Unlikeliness-to-Pay (UTP) events as early as possible.

+Under IFRS 9, the Bank is required to formulate and incorporate multiple forward-looking economic conditions, reflecting management's view of potential future economic developments, into the ECL estimates.
+A number of macro-economic scenarios based on the selected macro-economic variables are considered to capture non-linearity across credit portfolios.
+The complexity attributable to this factor requires management to develop multiple macro-economic scenarios involving the use of significant judgements.
 The Bank utilises a statistical methodology to generate the economic inputs applied within the ECL models.

-Key audit matter

-How our audit addressed the Key audit matter